 There are several ways to prove that your company had a contract or subcontract with the U.S. government for the required time:

 See if your employment letter contains your contract numbers

 This is a common way to meet the requirement.
 Your HR letter should include information about the contracts or subcontracts that your company had when you were employed.
 Your employer should list all of the contracts and subcontracts for the full time that you were employed.
 If your company had a subcontract, they should include information about the subcontract and the prime contract.
-You must prove that your company had one or more contract(s) or subcontract(s) for the full one or two years that you worked to qualify for an SIV.
+You must prove that your company had one or more contract(s) or subcontract(s) for the full year that you worked to qualify for an SIV.